"""

 headers = {}

-response = self._request(method="GET", endpoint=endpoint, params=params, headers=headers)
+response = self._request(method="GET", endpoint=endpoint, params=params, headers=headers,

 [docs]

-def post(self, endpoint: str, params: dict = None, headers: dict = None, data=None) -> dict:
+def post(self, endpoint: str, params: dict = None, headers: dict = None, data=None,

 """